pace-neutrons/Horace/documentation/user_docs/docs/manual/Extracting_data_from_SQW_files_and_objects.rst

    your choice; the projection and binning parameters merely describe how pixels will be accumulated (binned) and thus displayed in image coordinate system.

-Different projections in more details are described below in :ref:`Projection_in_more_details-label` chapter below.
+Different projections in more details are covered in `Projection in more details`_ chapter below.

-.. _Bining_arguments-label:

 Binning arguments
 -----------------